rus8/sofar-obj-det/data-eval/README.md

 Total number of pedestrians: 5325
 Total number of pictures with pedestrians: 525
 Total number of pictures without pedestrians: 0
-Average of pedestrians per picture with pedestrians: 10.1428
+Average of pedestrians per picture with pedestrians: 10.14
-Average of pedestrians per picture in general:  10.1428
+Average of pedestrians per picture in general:  10.14

 # Kaist dataset

-The dataset was created for pedestrian detection in fact it uses the standard provided by caltech for the architecture of the project and for label files.
+The dataset was created for pedestrian detection, in fact it uses the standard provided by caltech for the architecture of the project and for label files.

 > Most existing datasets focus on a color channel, while a thermal channel is helpful for detection even in a dark environment.
 With this in mind, Kaist proposes a multispectral pedestrian dataset which provides well aligned color-thermal image pairs, captured by beam splitter-based special hardware.
 The color-thermal dataset is as large as previous color-based datasets and provides dense annotations including temporal correspondences.

 ![](Kaist.jpg)
 ## Labels description
-Each label file has the same code of the relative picture and provides a first line with `% bbGt version=3` string and then (if exist) a line for each object recognised in the picture as follows:
+Each label file has the same name of the relative picture with different extension and provides a first line with `% bbGt version=3` string and then (if exist) a line for each object recognised in the picture as follows:

 | Position | Name | Description |
 |:------:|:-----:|:----------|